 If your veterinarian does not routinely run a Giardia ELISA test, please request this testing to be done prior to your pet’s stay with us.
 However, if it is more convenient for you, we can submit this testing for you once you pet arrives at our facility.

-I hope this clarifies our position on internal parasite control measures here at Dr. Boyd’s Pet Resort.
+I hope this clarifies our position on internal parasite control measures here at Dr. Boyd’s Veterinary Resort.
 Please direct any questions you may have to one of our doctors on staff, thank you.

 You will appreciate that your pet’s discharge instructions will be carried out thoroughly in a safe and nurturing environment, without you personally having to do the dirty work.
-However, it’s pets who are the biggest winners, receiving round-the-clock attention with plenty of love to lead them towards a speedy recovery
+And it’s the dogs and cats who are the biggest winners, receiving round-the-clock attention with plenty of love to lead them towards a speedy recovery

-Dr. Boyd’s Pet Resort offers professional teeth cleaning procedures.
-A pet’s dental hygiene is vital to their health.
-The health of your pet’s teeth can greatly affect their quality of life; from discomfort associated with gingivitis, to the smell of your pet’s breath, we are dedicated to giving you and your pet the best quality of life together.
+Dr. Boyd’s Veterinary Resort offers a range of dentistry services, including professional teeth cleaning.
+Your dog or cat’s dental hygiene is vital to their health.
+The health of your pet’s teeth and can greatly affect their quality of life.
+We can provide relief from discomfort due to gingivitis, to the smell of your pet’s breath reduce bad breath, and help to give you the best quality of life together.

-Professional teeth cleaning procedures at Dr. Boyd’s Pet Resort always include scaling of the teeth to remove plaque and tartar accumulation above and below the gum line, followed by a polishing of the teeth to smooth out any surface irregularities.
-To do this level of detailed work within the mouth effectively, some human dentists must give their patients a sedative.
-However, veterinary patients aren’t nearly as cooperative nor as aware of what’s about to occur; therefore, dogs and cats typically receive some level of heavy sedation and/or anesthesia to accomplish a professional and complete teeth cleaning.
+Professional teeth cleaning procedures at Dr. Boyd’s Veterinary Resort always include scaling of the teeth to remove plaque and tartar accumulation above and below the gum line, followed by a polishing of the teeth to smooth out any surface irregularities.

-We are a full service Veterinary Hospital and provide a variety of surgical procedures.
-We are committed to providing the gold standard of care for your pet while having any surgical procedure.
-These procedures range from a mass removal, to spays and neuters, to more advanced procedures.
+As a full service Veterinary Hospital we offer a wide range of surgical procedures.
+We are committed to providing the gold standard of care for your dog or cat during procedures ranging from mass removals, to spays and neuters, to more advanced soft tissue and orthopedic procedures.

-When your pet is having a surgical procedure done at Dr. Boyd’s Pet Resort, we monitor major vital parameters to help minimize the risk associated with such procedures.
-With anesthetic procedures, we monitor: Heart rate, respiratory rate, temperature, blood pressure, pulse oximetry, capnograph and EKG.
-We also administer fluids during your pet’s procedure to help maintain blood perfusion to vital organs, and maintain blood pressure.
+When your pet is having a surgical procedure done at Dr. Boyd’s Veterinary Resort, we monitor major vital parameters to help minimize the risk associated with such procedures.
+During anesthetic procedures, we monitor heart rate, respiratory rate, temperature, blood pressure, pulse oximetry (blood oxygenation), exhaled CO2 and EKG.
+We also administer intravenous fluids under anesthesia to help maintain blood pressure and the perfusion of vital organs.

-Our doctors and staff are diligently monitoring your pet’s well-being from the minute you check-in.
-Our doctors will do a pre-anesthetic exam upon drop off, review all pre-anesthetic bloodwork, customize an anesthetic plan to your pet, and be involved in every step of anesthetic induction, monitoring and recovery.
-We use multi-modal pain management to ensure your pet’s comfort following all surgical procedures.
+Our doctors and staff diligently monitor your dog or cat’s well-being from the minute you check-in.
+Our doctors will perform a pre-anesthetic exam upon drop off, review all pre-anesthetic bloodwork, customize an anesthetic plan to your dog or cat, and be involved in every step, from anesthetic induction, to monitoring and recovery.
+We use the latest multi-modal pain management to ensure your dog or cat’s comfort following all surgical procedures.